 - Cook the rice according to the package directions.

-- Discard the ham shank or ham hock, and using a large slotted spoon so most of the liquid is left behind, add the black-eyed peas to the skillet with the vegetable mixture and heat through.
-Spoon the black-eyed bean/vegetable mixture over the rice.
-Season with kosher salt and black pepper to taste.
-If desired, sprinkle with chopped green onions.
-Serve promptly.
+- Remove the ham shank or ham hock from the beans and cut any meat from the bones.
+Remove the bay leaves from the beans.
+Using a large slotted spoon so most of the liquid is left behind, add the black-eyed peas to the skillet with the vegetable mixture and heat through.

 Notes